 (b) Please describe the verification process and identify the responsible competent authority.
 Please provide examples of the successful implementation of this provision and attach an example of the certificate or record issued by the competent authority upon successful verification of the deactivation (art.
 9, subpara. (c)).

-(
+(Canada) Has your country established a specific offence to criminalize the illicit reactivation of firearms?

 E. Disposal and destruction of confiscated and other items (article 6, paragraph 2)

-Has your country adopted policy(ies) or measures for the disposal of confiscated and other (e.g. obsolete, recovered, collected) firearms, parts and components and ammunition?
+Has your country adopted policy(ies) or measures for the disposal of confiscated (Canada)illicitly trafficked and manufactured firearms, parts and components and ammunition?

 Yes Yes, in part No